 A Positive Displacement Pump is a pump that draws in a certain volume of fluids and has the same amount of fluid leaving the discharge side of the pump, therefore, maintaining a constant flow for pumping operations.
-At Tapflo we supply a variety of Positive Displacement Pumps depending on your application.
+At Tapflo UK we supply a variety of Positive Displacement Pumps depending on your application.

 There is often a debate as to whether you should use a Positive Displacement Pump or a Centrifugal Pump, however, both have their strengths and weaknesses depending on your application.
 We recommend using a Positive Displacement Pump if you are handling high viscosity fluids, high pressures or require a low flow rate.
 If you’re unsure whether a Centrifugal Pump or a Positive Displacement Pump would suit your application better, then get in touch with the Sales Team today, we’d be happy to talk you through your options.

 We supply a wide range of Positive Displacement Pumps, each of which has its own benefits…